saksham-jain/Lock-Unlock-Laptop-PC-Screen-Using-Face-Recognition/README.md

 # Lock-Unlock-PC-Using-Face-Recognition

-#### Kindly Notes that this program cannot be used as a serious authentication system for your laptop/PC.
+#### Kindly Note that this program cannot be used as a serious authentication system for your laptop/PC.
 This has been designed only for general purposes.
 I have been using this program and it works just fine for me.
 This program basically adds a fun feature in your laptop/PC.
 After setting all of the functions written below your laptop will have a similar feature as that provided by Windows Hello.
 But since Windows Hello is not compatible with most of the basic devices there is the need of program like this.